top of page

 EMC, or electromagnetic compatibility, is a term used in electronics to describe the ability of a device or system to operate without interfering with other nearby devices or being interfered with by them due to electromagnetic radiation.

+EMI stands for electromagnetic interference.
+It refers to the disturbance caused by electromagnetic radiation from an external source that affects the performance of an electronic device or system.
 EMI can manifest as noise, distortion, or even complete failure in electronic equipment.
 It can be caused by various sources, such as nearby electronic devices, power lines, radio signals, or electromagnetic radiation from natural sources.

 EMI is the unwanted interference itself, while, EMC is the ability of devices to tolerate and function properly in the presence of such interference.
 Electromagnetic interference (EMI) deals with controlling the electromagnetic interference emitted by electronic devices.

-It's important to limit EMI to prevent devices from disturbing nearby equipment.
+🔓 It's important to limit EMI to prevent devices from disturbing nearby equipment.

 This is important as the number of electronic devices around us increases, making the electromagnetic environment more complex and challenging.